-Yes.
-A person can receive Social Security disability checks and still work, as long as they follow Social Security income limits and reporting rules.
-The Social Security Administration provides structured work incentives, including a Trial Work Period, that allow beneficiaries to test employment without immediately losing benefits.
+Yes, as long as they follow Social Security income limits and reporting rules.
+The Social Security Administration (SSA) provides structured work incentives, including a Trial Work Period, that allow beneficiaries to test employment without immediately losing benefits.

-Many people assume working automatically ends disability payments, but the truth is, both SSDI and SSI include protections designed to encourage work while maintaining financial stability.
+Many people assume working automatically ends disability payments, but the truth is, both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) include protections designed to encourage work while maintaining financial stability.

 Can You Work and Keep SSDI or SSI?

-Yes, individuals can work and continue receiving SSDI or SSI if their earnings remain within Social Security guidelines and if you report your income properly.
+Yes, you can work and continue receiving SSDI or SSI if your earnings remain within Social Security guidelines and if you report your income properly.
 SSDI includes a Trial Work Period that allows beneficiaries to test their ability to work without losing benefits.
 SSI reduces payments gradually as income increases rather than stopping them immediately.
+The most important factors are:

 The Trial Work Period allows SSDI beneficiaries to test their ability to work for up to nine months.
 During this period, you can earn above a set monthly threshold and still receive full SSDI benefits.

-Social Security has announced the updated threshold for this year.
-Learn what the new limits are and which earnings count toward a Trial Work month here.
+The SSA announced the updated threshold for 2026.
+Learn more about what the new limits are and which earnings count toward a Trial Work month.
 These months don’t have to be consecutive.

-After the Trial Work Period ends, Social Security evaluates whether your earnings exceed Substantial Gainful Activity.
+After the Trial Work Period ends, Social Security evaluates whether your earnings exceed Substantial Gainful Activity (SGA).
 If earnings remain below that level, benefits may continue.
 If earnings exceed it consistently, benefits may stop after a grace period.

 When we receive your ticket, we can review your work plan before you begin, so you understand how each phase applies to you.